 So, to the final it is.
 Day off spent stretching, packing, hydrating and meeting.
 Tomorrow is an early game,.
 Our schedule is condensed and the day is long consisting of both the Men's and Women's Final matches, a ceremony on the field followed by a Gala after... and a 2AM bus ride to the airport.
 We play Russia.. but screw Russia.. this game is 100% about us. or U.S. :)

 The meeting regarding departure times, etc slaps me to reality how much I want to win.
 I want this team to be champs again... but something else has been nagging at me since the start of this journey.

 When Joy and I originally met the team, we knew that the 2 main issues were 1) FUNDING and 2)AWARENESS.
 Equally important we believe those 2 items will help us build a larger pool of players, help bring varying deaf communities and hearing communities together and allow this experience to not be such a burden on the players.

 But we have received what the players needed even more than funding and awareness.
 This team has received so much support and kindness from so many people, there are too many to count.
-Hope Solo & the full WNT and the Women's Youth National Team staff and coaches to neighbors and fans of the game, curious onlookers, people we have met at the airport and former teachers.
+People are cheering.
+Hope Solo & the full WNT, the Women's Youth National Team staff and coaches.
+Neighbors and fans of the game, curious onlookers, people we have met at the airport and former teachers.
 Old teammates, our dental hygienist, collegiate players from across the country.
-An NFL sports photographer, a former UW Goalkeeper that is not one of the most famous athletes of our time :) (Hope.. you are the best!) https://twitter.com/ussoccer_wnt/status/749071324161699846
+An NFL sports photographer, a former UW Goalkeeper that is now one of the most famous athletes of our time :) (Hope.. you are the best!) https://twitter.com/ussoccer_wnt/status/749071324161699846

 |Dani , Lexie, Fetlework|